snehabalaji/Rna_Splicing_Demos/index.md

 * SpliceAI Usage
 * Glossary

-To learn more about RNA splicing and deep learning prediction in this field, visit this [page].
+To learn more about RNA splicing and deep learning prediction in this field, visit this [page](https://snehabalaji.github.io/Technical/).
 I strongly recommended gathering foundational knowledge in both fields before proceeding to use the splicing technologies.

 Credits: